LMFDB/lmfdb/Postgres_FAQ.md

    be used to populate knowls that can then be edited by you or anyone with an LMFDB account can edit, they don't need to be perfect).

-   You can also give columns for an extra table (see the question two prior), using the same format as the second argument.
+   You can also give columns for an extra table (see the question "What is an `extra_table`?" later in this document), using the same format as the second argument.
 Finally, you can specify the order of columns, which will be used by the `copy_from` and `copy_to` functions by default.

    ```python
    db.create_table(name='perfect_numbers',